AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 ### Data Layer outside host

 When using a data layer that is not the host chain, cost (and safety guarantees) are reduced, and we rely on some "bridge" to tell the host chain about the data.
-This must happen before out validating light node can progress the block, hence the block must be published, and the host must know about it before it can use it as input to block validation.
+This must happen before our validating light node can progress the block, hence the block must be published, and the host must know about it before the host can use it as input to block validation.

 This influences how blocks can practically be built, since short "cycles" of publishing and then including blocks might not be possible for bridges with significant delay.
 This means that a suitable data layer has both sufficient data throughput but also low (enough) latency at the bridge level.